 See Complete Intersections: A Guide to Reconstructing Intersections and Interchanges for Bicyclists and Pedestrians (2010) and also Pedestrian and Bicycle Facilities in California: A Technical Reference and Technology Transfer Synthesis for Caltrans Planners and Engineers (July, 2005).

 (11b) Infrastructure – Cities of Monterey County

-See “Bicycle Detection at Traffic Signals” on this site for examples of the commitment to safe, fun bicycling shown by municipal leaders–in this case, by the City of Monterey Traffic Engineer, Rich Deal and the City of Salinas Transportation Planner, James Serrano--both of whom bike themselves.
+See “Bicycle Detection at Traffic Signals” on this site for examples of the commitment to safe, fun bicycling shown by two municipal leaders–in this case, by the City of Monterey Traffic Engineer, Rich Deal and the City of Salinas Transportation Planner, James Serrano--both of whom bike themselves.

 12. Bike-and-Ride Options

 Can’t bike all the way to (or make the return trip from) your destination?
 Refer to the bike-and-ridesection on this site.
 You’ll find tips there for making use of the Monterey-Salinas Transit System (MST) buses, and other bike-and-ride options, including bike racks for personal vehicles, trains, taxicabs, hotel shuttles, airport shuttle, corporation aviation, and rental cars.

 Watsonville?
 Yes!
 The MST goes out of county too!

 13. Emergency Ride Home for Commuters